The first known inhabitants of the important Mediterranean island were the Elymi, Sicani, and Siculi.

 Sicily, despite its rather peaceful existence during the imperial period, suffered the same fate as the rest of the west.
 By the earth 5th century Vandals who had migrated from Germania, to Hispania and Africa, overran Sicily as well.

-to the map of Sicilia
+Economy of Sicilia

 In ancient times, Sicilia was covered with extremely rich farmland, whose wheat and corn harvests fed virtually the entire western part of the Roman Empire.
 Its thick forests were renowned, but the Romans plundered them to build their great naval fleets and the myriad wooden homes that fueled Nero's infamous fire.
 The island also exported fruits and almonds.